sethsteenken/QuickCrypt/README.md

 # QuickCrypt
 > .NET library providing quick and simple symmetric cryptographic functions using Simple Encryption (AES) and Authentication (HMAC).

-QuickCrypt is a single .NET class library targeting the .NET Standard 2.0.
+QuickCrypt is a simple .NET class library targeting the .NET Standard 2.0.
 Provides interfaces and implementation for encrypting and decrypting bytes and strings using symmetric cryptography.
 Also provides a random key generator to use during the cryptographic process.

 ## Installing and Setup